-Residential roads such as Category 3b or 4a (see Table 1.1 for road hierarchy descriptions) should be designed with a design speed no greater than 20mph; 30mph maximum if a bus route.
+Residential roads such as Category 3b "Secondary Distibutor" or 4a "Link Roads" (see Table 1.1 for road hierarchy descriptions) should be designed with a design speed no greater than 20mph.
+Shared surfaces must be designed with a maximum design speed of 15mph.